prigio/docker-starter/readme.md

 - `-c Full path` : (optional) full path to a configuration file
 - `-l` : (optional) if provided, the script lists all the available container definitions and the status of the corresponding container, then exits
+- `-v` : (optional) ff provided, print out the script version and then exits

 ### Examples